Hadroproduction of t anti-t pair with a b anti-b pair with PowHel: Conclusions

 \section{Conclusions}

 We have implemented the hadroproduction of a t\bt-pair in association with a b\bb-pair, pp $\to$ t\bt\,b\bb, in the \powhel\ framework, which can be used to generate LHE files.
-We discussed the technical subtleties of such event simulations, in particular, issues related to the efficient generation of the events for such a complex process: (i) the advantage of separating the phase space into singular and remnant regions and the dependence of the predictions on this separation, (ii) the implementation of higher precision arithmetics in computing the loop amplitudes with sufficient precision, (iii) the advantage of performing the event generation with fake virtual part and the method of reweighting.
+We discussed the technical subtleties of such event simulations, in particular, issues related to the efficient generation of the events for such a complex process: (i) the choice of renormalization and factorization scales for generating the LHE's, (ii) the implementation of higher precision arithmetics in computing the loop amplitudes with sufficient precision, (iii) the advantage of performing the event generation with fake virtual part and the method of reweighting.

-The event files produced by \powhel, together with further detail and results of our project, the corresponding version of the program are available at http://grid.kfki.hu/twiki\\/bin/view/DbTheory.
+The event files produced by \powhel, together with further detail and results of our project, the corresponding version of the program are available at http://grid.kfki.hu/twiki/bin/view/DbTheory.
 We are confident that these LHE's are suitable input into SMC's to produce distributions at the hadron level needed for experimental analyses.
 Thus using those events one can make a detailed analysis of t\bt$H$ signal and t\bt\,b\bb\ background predictions at the hadron level.